rloterh/RailsBlogApp/README.md

 > A Ruby on Rails blog application.

 The big picture of **RailsBlogApp** a blogging app with an authentication system that allows posting and commenting from various users.
-This branch focuses on processing the data model.
+This branch focuses on validating models and creating specs for the data model created in previous branch.

 ## 🛠 Built With <a name="built-with"></a>